 I find it important that my rhythm of life balances disciplines of abstinence and engagement.
 Sabbatical, Sabbath, and Statio are disciplines of self-denial and reading/praying Scripture and using Selah prayers are disciplines of connecting, especially with God, but also with others.
 Meaningful engagement with God and others is facilitated by the practices of abstinence.
 Or, another way to say it is that learning to deny myself helps me to become more loving.

-There are other disciplines I practice as grace rhythms at various times which are important for me, but not as important as these Six S’s above which make up my basic Rhythm of Life.
+There are other disciplines I practice as grace rhythms at various times which are important for me, but not as important as these Six S’s above which make up my basic rhythm of life.
 They actually represent more than six disciplines as others are imbedded in these basic rhythms, like solitude and silence (part of Sabbatical and Sabbath), confession of sin and celebration (part of soul friendship), and worship and service/intercession are part of all six of the rhythms.
-Also, Scripture includes a number of related disciplines, especially study, meditation, memorization, and prayer.
+Also, Scripture includes a number of related disciplines, namely study, meditation, memorization, and prayer.

 Some other disciplines that are important for me include spiritual reading (especially from the Classics of Devotion to Christ), receiving spiritual mentoring/coaching, doing “watch and pray” exercises, and fasting.

-Using the Six S’s to appreciate that often “Less is more,” is my current Rhythm of Life with Jesus.
-After reading such an in depth presentation of my Rhythm of Life you might have thought that I need more help learning about “Less is more!”
-But actually for me this rhythm fits my life in ways that are life-giving, not burdensome.
-It’s flexible and it’s not too much to do.
+Using the Six S’s to appreciate that often “Less is more,” is my current rhythm of life with Jesus.
+After reading such an in depth presentation of my rhythm of life, you may think that I need more help learning about “Less is more!”
+But for me this rhythm fits my life in ways that are life-giving and not burdensome.
+It’s flexible for me and it’s not too much to do.
 (For instance, Statio and Selah are things that I do as I’m doing whatever I’m doing.)
 Most importantly, each of the S’s is a practice that blesses me.